-- Midterm The midterm will cover everything we have dealt with in class, including the weekly assignments, and text books up to the point of the exam. - Final Exam The final exam will cover all the main parts of the course, not just what we have dealt with in class since the mid term. - The final is Thursday, April 21 at 13:00.
+- > Midterm.
+Seminary students will not have a midterm. - Final Exam The final exam will cover all the main parts of the course, not just what we have dealt with in class since the mid term. - The final is Thursday, April 21 at 13:00.
 It is your own responsibility to check with the registrar for any changes to this date and time.
 If you have three exams in one 24-hour period or two exams at the same time you may contact the Registrar's office to request a revised schedule.
 The final day to do so is Monday, April 4.
 If you do not have your request in by this date, all exams within a 24-hour period will have to be written as scheduled.
 If you have two exams at the same time, you will be given four hours to write both exams.